msdousti/package-challenge/README.md

 p.matcher("aaa").groupCount()
 ```

 However, the correct answer is 1.
 Had it not been for testing coverage, an edge case corresponding to the above mistake wouldn't have been tested.
-As a result, the issue could have propagated throug the code.
+As a result, the issue could have propagated through the code.

 ## Design
 ## Implementation